Treating teething pain in Charleston

 After the teething process, children will have a full set of 20 primary teeth in their smile.
 These teeth are just as important as the adult teeth.
 They are still susceptible to tooth decay, so parents should take the proper steps to care for the teeth and gums and reduce the risk for damage to the structure of the natural teeth.

-Dr. Andrew Greenberg of Mouth Carolina Dentistry and his team are proud to offer pediatric dental care and family services for everyone in the household.
+Dr. Andrew Greenberg of Mouth Carolina Dentistry, PA and his team are proud to offer pediatric dental care and family services for everyone in the household.
 Call his practice today to schedule a consultation visit and learn about the ways in which teething pain can be reduced.Back to Dental Library Page